Workplace collaboration could be the difference between happy, engaged employees and bored, unproductive ones.

 Companies should do all they can to incorporate collaboration as a large part of their company culture.
-Make it clear that collaboration is the minimum standard and emphasize that each and every team member is critical and has a role to play in the business’s success.
-Which brings us to our next point…
+Make it clear that collaboration is the minimum standard and emphasize that every team member is critical and has a role to play in the business’s success.

 Leverage employee strengths.

-In order to create a culture of collaboration, managers and leaders within a company need a realistic and honest idea of each employee’s strengths, abilities, and weaknesses.
+To create a culture of collaboration, managers and leaders within a company need a realistic and honest idea of each employee’s strengths, abilities and weaknesses.

 Do away with competitive performance ratings.

-If your company still makes use of performance ratings, now is the time to finally say goodbye to that outmoded method of ranking and rating members of your team.
-Not only has it been shown that performance ratings don’t work as a means of motivation, they can be terrible in terms of collaboration, especially if they are used in conjunction with a “rank and yank” system.
-After all, why would one employee help another if they are competing against them, or if they are worried about losing their job to someone who performs better?
+If your company still makes use of performance ratings, now is the time to say goodbye to that outmoded method of ranking and rating members of your team.
+Not only has it been shown that performance ratings don’t work as a means of motivation, they can be terrible for collaboration, especially if they are used in conjunction with a “rank and yank” system.
+After all, why would one employee help another if they are competing against that person, or if they are worried about losing their job to someone who performs better?

-Instead, you’d be better off transitioning to subjective, forward-thinking and regular employee one-to-ones, where employees will feel more relaxed and able to discuss their strengths, weaknesses, and objectives.
+You’d be better off transitioning to subjective, forward-thinking and regular employee one-to-ones, where employees will feel more relaxed and able to discuss their strengths, weaknesses and objectives.